 External Ids for HIST1H2BN Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
-This gene is intronless and encodes a member of the histone H2B family.
+This gene is intronless and encodes a replication-dependent histone that is a member of the histone H2B family.
 Transcripts from this gene lack polyA tails but instead contain a palindromic termination element.
-This gene is found in the small histone gene cluster on chromosome 6p22-p21.3. [provided by RefSeq, Jul 2008]
+This gene is found in the small histone gene cluster on chromosome 6p22-p21.3. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H2BN Gene

 HIST1H2BN (Histone Cluster 1, H2bn) is a Protein Coding gene.
-Diseases associated with HIST1H2BN include hiv-1.
-Among its related pathways are Disease and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein heterodimerization activity.
-An important paralog of this gene is HIST2H2BE.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Viral carcinogenesis.
+GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
+An important paralog of this gene is HIST1H2BH.

 UniProtKB/Swiss-Prot for HIST1H2BN Gene